 We live in a technology-driven and fast pace age in which we are constantly one swipe away from our next relationship and flooded with options upon options for hookups.
 But what about the people who have a different way of you’ve ever found yourself to be one of those people who rarely develop crushes, can’t […]Click for more information on 'Can You Be Demisexual and Still Swipe Right?'

 Relationship Anarchy works to relate to others in a way that is less defined by expectations, assumptions, rules, and obligations.
 It is a philosophy and practice grounded in respect for autonomy, authentic co-willing, consent, and anti-authoritarianism.
 It questions the conventional social norms, beliefs, and customs around relationships such as ownership, scarcity and entitlement.
 Relationship Anarchy […]Click for more information on 'Relationship Anarchy as a Tool for Empowerment'

-In some poly relationships, individuals believe that they should invest more time in relational building and maintenance that they have difficulty negotiating and navigating appropriate boundaries to forming attachments with partner(s).
-In these relationships, their partner(s) may want time or space in order to take care of themselves differently than they would if their partner […]Click for more information on '“I love you but you need to take yo’ ass home”—Boundary Formation, Maintenance, and Severance in Polyamorous Relationships'
+In some poly relationships, individuals believe that they should invest more time in relational building and maintenance and they have difficulty negotiating and navigating appropriate boundaries with forming attachments with partner(s).
+In these relationships, partner(s) may want time or space in order to take care of themselves differently than they would if their partner is […]Click for more information on '“I love you but you need to take yo’ ass home”—Boundary Formation, Maintenance, and Severance in Polyamorous Relationships'